 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

-Donation Checks: As a tour company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific and cultural projects and museums we visit.
-This has created a bond between Far Horizons and the academic and local communities that has helped us establish an extensive list of lecturers and contacts in each of our destinations.
+Donation Checks: The cost of the trip does not include the separate donation check for $150.00 (per person) written directly to a designated project.
+As a travel company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific and cultural projects and museums we visit.
+This has created a bond between Far Horizons and academic and local communities that has helped us establish an extensive list of lecturers and contacts in each of our destinations.
 We ask that each participant write a check to the noteworthy project we designate.
-The donation amount is $150.00 per person.
-We will be designating a donation project shortly.
+Note that the donation is required as part of your registration for the trip and that it is non-refundable.
+We will be designating a donation project for this trip shortly.

 A deposit of $1000.00 is required along with a completed and signed registration form.
 Final payment is due 120 days before departure (December 26, 2021).
 Upon receipt of your deposit and completed registration form, you will be sent a reading list and a tour bulletin containing travel information.
 Click here to download a Registration Form..

 Any cancellation received in writing at least 120 days before departure will result in a cancellation fee of $750.00.
 Cancellations received less than 120 days before the starting date will not receive a refund.
 Travel protection that includes trip cancellation is strongly recommended.
 If for any reason you are unable to complete the tour, we will not reimburse any fees.
 Registrants are strongly advised to buy travel insurance that includes trip cancellation.